Math::BigInt - phpMan

 you can also for the loading of one of these libraries and if none of

-them can be used, the code will die:
+them can be used, the code dies:

 use Math::BigInt only => 'GMP,Pari';